m4rtin195/EV-IoT-Kit/_docs/vehicle-simulator.md

 The application is executed using a `systemd` service upon system boot, and is launched in a fullscreen mode.

 ### Simulation
-The simulation process is made by mathematical logarithmic equations which imitate the process of real accumulator charging - from fast increasing in a lower charge levels, to very slow increasing close to full charge, also depending on the charging current.
+The simulation process is made by mathematical logarithmic equations which imitate the process of real accumulator charging - from a rapid increase in lower charge levels, to a very slow increase close to full charge, also depending on the charging current.
 As the reference, the charging curve of the *Tesla Model S* with 85kWh battery was used, on a conventional “slow” charger with 50A DC current and on *Tesla Supercharger* stations, with 300A DC current.
 Equation parameters for currents between these values are calculated in a linear scale.

 ### Broadcasting
-The “broadcasting” to the cloud backend is possible by 2 ways:
+The “broadcasting” to the cloud backend is possible in 2 ways:
 - through <b><u>WLAN</u></b> - standard HTTP calls to backend API, over Raspberry’s network connectivity.
 - through <b><u><a href="{{ "/docs/sigfox/" | relative_url }}">Sigfox</a></u></b> technology - modern IoT, LPWAN
 network, of which network is available on wide areas worldwide.